Agency supply teachers

 Zero-hours contracts are the most extreme example of precarious employment for teachers.
 There is no legal definition of a zero-hours contract.
 Their terms vary but what they have in common is that there is no guarantee of work or pay from one week to the next.
 They are encountered in the school and college sector, particularly in ancillary education services.

 How can I obtain more information on working via supply teacher agencies?

 The NEU has published separate, more detailed guidance on a number of areas relevant to working as an agency supply teacher, including: The Agency Worker Regulations; ‘Guaranteed Work’ Contracts; Umbrella Companies and Limited Companies; and Agency Supply Teachers and Workplace Pensions.

 What happens if a school wants to offer me a permanent job?

-Where a teacher on a longer term supply engagement makes a positive impression, the school may want to offer that teacher a permanent job.
+Where a teacher on a longer-term supply engagement makes a positive impression, the school may want to offer them a permanent job.
 Supply agencies are permitted to charge transfer or ‘finder’s’ fees to schools in such circumstances.
 Two important conditions, however, are that: